 - Start your own blog/website, and scout potential clients there.
 Obviously, this is the most difficult route, but by far the most rewarding.
 I don’t remember what Fiverr charges, but Upwork takes a 20% cut of all your income, AND you have to pay taxes on your income on top of that anyways.
 That’s a huge chunk of profit that’s lost.
 When you get your clients on your own (which is easiest done with a blog/website) you get to keep that 20%, and you need to only worry about paying your taxes.
 Keep in mind though that UpWork has its own mediation process.

-- So what are your thoughts on freelancing?
+- So what are your thoughts on freelance work?
 Would you ever consider that line of work?

 - Have you ever worked remotely, and did you like it?